volks73/panser/README.md

     $ cd panser
     $ cargo install

-It might be desirable to change the install location by using the `--root` option with the `cargo install` command.
-See the `cargo install --help` for more information about installing a Rust binary crate using Cargo.

-### Source Distribution ###

-Obtain the appropriate source distribution as an archive file and run the following commands from a terminal:
+Or obtain the source as an archive and run the following commands from a terminal:

     $ tar xf panser-#.#.#.tar.gz
     $ cd panser-#.#.#